-The ¥16.4-billion (US\$148-million) obser- neutron stars.
+The ¥16.4-billion (US\$148-million) obser- neutron stars. cylinder of solid sapphire known as a test mass. and the Virgo solo machine in Italy.
+In the waves' properties, such as how they are

 When operations begin later this year, their job past few years, these machines have begun will be to bounce infrared laser beams back and to detect gravitational waves - long-sought forth along two 3-kilometre, high-vacuum ripples in the fabric of space-time, created by pipes, ready to sense the passage of gravitational cataclysmic cosmic events such as the merging of two black holes or the collision of two